Maritime Museum of Barcelona – Barcelona Royal Shipyard

 Your app for visiting the city with the Barcelona Bus Turístic: routes, stops and the most iconic places.
 A comfortable way to carry your tickets too!

-The Maritime Museum of Barcelona (MMB) is located in the magnificent Barcelona Royal Shipyards building, which since its establishment in the 13th century by King Peter the Great, Count of Barcelona, continued to expand until the 18th century in line with the ship-building needs of the time.
-It is a masterpiece of civil engineering and the largest and most complete example to have survived to the present day.
-It was there where the royal galley with which John of Austria defeated the Turks in the battle of Lepanto in 1571 was made.
-A full-scale replica of this vessel is on display.
+The Museu Marítim de Barcelona is housed in a magnificent building, the Drassanes Reials de Barcelona, a space dedicated to shipbuilding, which began construction in the 13th century at the request of King Peter II, with expansions continuing until the 18th century.
+It is a masterpiece of civil engineering and the largest and most complete shipyards preserved.
+Here, the royal galley with which John of Austria defeated the Turks at the Battle of Lepanto in 1571 was built, with a full-scale replica on display.

-Over their 700 years of history, the Royal Shipyards have been used for a number of purposes, mainly military, including a barracks, a foundry, an armoury, and an artillery depot.
-In 1935, the army transferred ownership of the building to the city and in 1941 the collection of models and instruments from the Nautical School of Barcelona was moved there, starting off the museum’s collection.
+Over its 700-year history, the Drassanes have had various uses, mainly military: they served as barracks, a foundry, an armory, and an artillery park.
+In 1935, the army ceded the building to the city, and in 1941, the collection of ship models and instruments from the Barcelona Nautical School was moved here, forming the foundation of the museum.

-To get to the MMB you can take the Red Route of Barcelona Bus Turístic and hop off at the Colom – Museu Marítim stop.
+To reach MMB, take the Red Route of the Barcelona Bus Turístic and get off at Colom – Museu Marítim.

-- Local’s tip: The garden of the Maritime Museum is one of the city’s most surprising corners: an oasis of calm with a small pond and terrace, just metres from La Rambla.
+- The Museum’s garden is one of Barcelona’s hidden gems: a serene oasis with a small pond and terrace, just a few meters from La Rambla.